fwy52/gamma-ga2o3_nep/01_nep_training/README.md

 ## Plotting Scripts

-The plotting scripts used in this work are based on the code from the [tang070205/tools](https://github.com/tang070205/tools/blob/main) repository and have been modified according to the specific requirements of this study.
+The plotting scripts used in this work are based on the code from the [tang070205/tools](https://github.com/tang070205/tools/blob/main)

 ## Usage Instructions